Moving to Houston

 As one of the few American cities with a professional symphony orchestra and resident professional companies in ballet, opera and theatre, the downtown theatre district is home to arts.
 The Houston region and 24 surrounding counties possess striking natural beauty, unique biodiversity and globally important ecological resources.

-The world’s first domed and air-conditioned sports stadium, the Astrodome is in Houston and until 1999 was home to the city’s professional baseball team the ‘Astros’ and the annual Houston Livestock Show and Rodeo is the world’s largest.
-Close to the city are a number of lakes, wildlife refuges and Galveston Island beaches, as well as an arboretum in the city and the Sam Houston National Forest to the north, all of which provide outdoor recreational opportunities.
-The Armand Bayou Nature Center preserves wetlands prairie, forest, and marsh habitats of the Texas Gulf Coast.
-The city is also home to the Downtown Aquarium, Houston Zoo, Houston Museum of Natural Science, the Museum of Fine Arts and of course, NASA's Lyndon B. Johnson Space Center, one of the few places on earth you can see moon rocks.
-For more details of the city and its attractions visit the official tourist website at www.visithoustontexas.com
+The world’s first ‘domed’ and air-conditioned sports stadium, the Astrodome is in Houston and until 1999 was home to the city’s professional baseball team the ‘Astros.’
+This impressive structure is home to the annual Houston Livestock Show and Rodeo – the largest event of its kind in the world.
+Close to the city are a number of lakes, wildlife refuges and Galveston Island beaches, as well as an arboretum in the city and the Sam Houston National Forest to the north, all of which provide vaired outdoor recreational opportunities.
+The Armand Bayou Nature Centre preserves the wetlands, prairie, forest, and marsh habitats of the Texas Gulf Coast.
+The city is also home to the Downtown Aquarium, Houston Zoo, Houston Museum of Natural Science, the Museum of Fine Arts and of course, NASA’s Lyndon B. Johnson Space Centre, one of the few places on earth you can see moon rocks up close.
+For more details of the city and its attractions visit the official tourist website at www.visithoustontexas.com.

-Before you move it’s helpful to set up a US bank account before relocating to the country.
+Many migrants who have relocated to Houston have found it helpful to set up a US bank account before moving to the country.
 This makes it easy for converted money to be transferred straight in to your account, as well as minimising the need to carry cash while travelling.
-There are many banks in San Francisco who offer an on-line sign-up service.
+There are many banks in Houston who offer an on-line sign-up service.